Ostomy Memories of Dealing With It

 Reply to iMacG5

-You and Henry are fortunate to be in NJ and Florida, there are worse places believe me, and political upheavals that can drive you crazy.
-I used to go to Drew University in Madison NJ, a short drive from NYC.
+You and Henry are fortunate to be in NJ and Florida; there are worse places, believe me, and political upheavals that can drive you crazy.
+I used to go to Drew University in Madison, NJ, a short drive from NYC.
 Beautiful grounds.
-They were nice enough to allow us meeting there and play cricket.
-I believe they are affiliated to the United Methodist faith.
+They were nice enough to allow us to meet there and play cricket.
+I believe they are affiliated with the United Methodist faith.
 Many congratulations to you and Henry for safely traversing such a long and happy married life.
 Best wishes.

 Sincere thanks, Bowsprit.